 We’re constantly speaking to applicants who have been declined by other brokers or their own banks, simply because they don’t have 3 years accounts.
 It can be quite frustrating, especially when you’ve seen a property and need to take immediate action.
 This often tends to happen to borrowers who have been misinformed regarding mortgages.

 On a positive note, our expert advisors have secured mortgages for many self-employed applicants with less than three years accounts, even after being declined with other brokers and lenders previously.

 Self-employed mortgage specialists

-A specialist advisor can make all the difference in being declined or approved.
+A specialist advisor can make all the difference in you being declined or approved.
 A lot of the time it isn’t as simple as approaching a specialist lender direct.
 This is because:

 - Mortgage applications should be placed with the best-suited lender

 - Mortgage applications should show exactly what the lender requires

 - There may be a better mortgage rate with a lender that’s unknown to you

 If your mortgage application isn’t placed with the best-suited lender, you risk being declined.
 Specialist lenders still have criteria that they need to fulfil when assessing your application and are no means an easy pass to getting a mortgage.

 Every applicant has unique circumstances.
 Your financial circumstances may suit some lenders better than others.
 This is why the knowledge and expertise of an expert mortgage broker are so important, as they’ll know exactly which lender to place your application with.